mdfranz/k3s-keycloak/README.md

 # Basic Deployment form CrunchyBase Postgres Operator

-For some reason the [this](https://access.crunchydata.com/documentation/postgres-operator/latest/quickstart) uses Keycloak as an example
+For some reason the [this](https://access.crunchydata.com/documentation/postgres-operator/latest/quickstart) uses Keycloak as an example and it mostly works.
+See [postgres-operator](./postgres-operator) for this approach